kyma-project/test-infra/cmd/image-builder/image-builder.md

 ## Jenkins Integration

+> [!NOTE]
+> This Jenkins integration is intended exclusively for the SRE team.
+It should not be used by other teams or projects.

 The Image Builder binary supports integration with the SRE Jenkins instance.
 This integration allows the tool to collect input data directly from the Jenkins pipeline environment.